Skip to main content

 *Photo courtesy https://www.beyondfences.org/wp-content/uploads/How-to-Build-A-Fence-1.pdf

-According to California Animal Law, you may attach a dog to a running line, pulley or trolley system, like the one pictured.
-You may not tether, fasten, chain or tie a dog to a stationary object, such as a dog house, tree or fence, for more than 3 hours in a 24-hour period.
-English / En Español
+According to California law, you may attach a dog to a running line, pulley or trolley system, like the one pictured.
+It is not legal to tether, fasten, chain or tie a dog to a stationary object, such as a dog house, tree or fence.
+Properly installed, your dog should not be able to become tangled on the line or neighboring structures.

 HLE23-LegalShelter-8.5x11-ENG.jpg